Welcome to the National Bread Museum's

 We are losing precious history every day related to our ancestors from the 18 & 1900s.
 If we who are still here right now (especially age 60+), who have knowledge and access to family history info, don't record our past generational lineage whose lives built this country's agricultural foundation of grain's "heart-of-the-home baking heritage," our "dear ones' lives" won't be noted or remembered in history!

-NOTE: At almost age 70, all of Mary's work is done bending over a stool!
+NOTE: At almost age 70, all of Mary's work is done bending over a knee-high stool!
 (Poland - 1991)

 Firing up the "wood stove" / "cook stove" to boil the water that boiled the noodles that we ate.
 Yummy.
 A tribute to Mary in Poland, July 1991.